-In the event that the bore is determined to be unsuccessful based on encountering one or more issues identified above, Mountain Valley will shift the bore entry ten feet to the east or west of the original bore entry and attempt another bore.
-Should a bore failure involve stuck pipe following known engineered recovery techniques, any pipe from a failed bore will be abandoned in place and backfilled with cement.
-Should Mountain Valley and technical consultants determine that the horizontal auger boring is not appropriate based on the initial attempts, Mountain Valley will propose to use a different trenchless crossing method.
-Two alternatives are discussed below, with microtunneling being the most feasible and Mountain Valley's preferred contingency method.
+In the event that the bore is determined to be unsuccessful based on encountering one or more issues identified above, or other obstacles, Mountain Valley will notify and seek approval from FERC inspectors and FS representatives prior to shifting the bore entry to the east or west of the original bore entry and attempting another bore.
+Should a bore failure involve stuck pipe following known engineered recovery techniques, any pipe from a failed bore will be abandoned in place and backfilled with grout.
+Should Mountain Valley and technical consultants determine that the manned tunnel bore is not appropriate based on the initial attempts, Mountain Valley will propose to use a different trenchless crossing method.
+Three alternatives are discussed below, with microtunneling being the most feasible and Mountain Valley's preferred contingency method.